 Camera, action: Interplay and Sentence – The two main protagonists are in the ring for the first round.

 The vast majority of the rest of the play dwells on this scene.
 As you sit back, reading this book/visualizing the play or movie in your mind, this scenario is playing out in the world around us.
-Scene 5 will help us better understand why the world is in the state whereby it appears to be overwhelmed by the shady actions man has set in motion.
+Scene 5 will help us better understand why the world is in the state, whereby it appears to be overwhelmed by the shady actions humans have set in motion.

 (Origin of the Universe, chapter 4.6)

 See the blog Bonus at the end of this post for more details and a link about the interplay between the Serpent and Humanity.

 Click here: To follow along with the online Bible - If this is your first contact with this blog.

 If you’ve come across this blog post for the first time, then please know that it is part of a larger work.
 To see the entire context, which you can read online, click here.

 Adam and Eve heed the words of the Serpent and eat the fruit of the Tree of Knowledge of good and evil.
 Uh-oh.
 Eve has double-dared Adam to eat the fruit, and he isn’t smart enough to back away from the challenge.
 Of course, Eve herself is acting foolishly.
 However, she pretends she is the heroine.

 God then makes his presence known.
 He knows what Adam and Eve have been up to and intervenes sternly and calmly to deal with the three protagonists.
 First, He makes a statement confirming the relationship the Serpent will continue to have with Eve and her descendants:

 I realize this is only part of the verse—to keep us focused.
 I’ll cover the rest of this vital verse in due course.